 Goldfields & Mining

-Wallingat Forest drive is a 25km, grade 2 Circuit hike located in the Wallingat National Park, NSW.
+Wallingat Forest drive is a 25km, grade 2 circuit hike, located in the Wallingat National Park, New South Wales.
 The hike should take approximately 7hrs to complete.

 Prepare to see all Wallingat National Park has to offer in one easy drive.
 The 25km loop that is Wallingat Forest drive takes you through the thick forest, the snow-white trunks of gum trees towering over you, and underneath the vast leaves of the cabbage palm shading the road.
 The route takes in all the major sites of the park, including Wallingat River picnic area, where you can stop for a swim.
 Be sure to bring an esky full of sandwiches and barbecue essentials so you can relax at Sugar Creek picnic area.

 You’ll see birds swooping low throughout the drive, wallabies bounding across your path, and maybe even a goanna basking in the sun – so be sure to drive with care.
 This is an unsealed road, so plan your trip well – wet weather makes it unsuitable for 2WD vehicles.
 If you’re feeling energetic, you can go mountain biking or horse riding along the circuit.
 Any way you enjoy this route, take your time, relax and enjoy.